aybike-s/NLP-for-Climate/Workflow.md

 *Creating a Bag-of-Words (BoW) representations*

 BoW representations are created to represent unique token (word) in the vocabulary, the frequency of occurrence of that token in the document.
 Thus, inputs for LDA would be defined.

+*Document term matrix*

+DTM is created to provide a structured representation of the text data.

+*N-grams*

+Before going into LDA, n-grams were created to make sense of the collocations, syntactic patterns, and grammatical structures that structure the context.